alboro/fractalnote/README.md

 # About Nextcloud/Owncloud
 This is self-hosted Dropbox/Google Drive analog.
 It is able to synchronise your private files between all your devices.
-[Download link.](https://nextcloud.com/install)
+[More about...](https://nextcloud.com/install/)

 # How to use _FractalNote_?
 * Use [CherryTree program](https://www.giuspen.com/cherrytree/#downl) for windows/linux desktop computers to create hierarchical notes.